 Rich In Antioxidants

 Antioxidants are substances that prevent or slow down the damage caused to cells by free radicals roaming around in our bodies.
-Antioxidants can either be natural, either being produced by our bodies or coming from a diet rich in vegetables and fruits.
+Antioxidants can be natural, either being produced by our bodies or coming from a diet rich in vegetables and fruits.
 They can also be artificial and made in a lab and sold as antioxidant supplements.
-One study published in 2006 in the Journal of the Iranian Chemical stated that bay leaf has powerful antioxidant activities due to the phenolic compound found in it (8).
+One study published in 2006 in the Journal of the Iranian Chemical stated that bay leaf extract has powerful antioxidant activities due to the phenolic compounds found in it (8).

 Has Antibacterial And Antimicrobial Properties

-Research has shown that this herb has antibacterial and antimicrobial properties that help fight against disease causing organisms in the body.
+Research has shown that this herb has antibacterial and antimicrobial properties that may help fight against disease causing microorganisms in the body.
 One study published in the Journal of Pathogen Research revealed that extracts from these leaves can help fight against Staphylococcus aureus – a gram-positive bacteria that causes a wide variety of clinical diseases – as well as inhibiting E. coli growth which while normally harmless, has some strains that can cause severe stomach cramps, bloody diarrhea and vomiting (3).

 May Help Fight Against And Prevent Some Types Of Cancer

 Although more research is needed in this particular area, some test tube studies have shown that bay leaf extract can not only prevent the growth of colorectal cancer cells but also that bay leaf may inhibit the growth of breast cancer cell growth (6, 7).